More than 100 Palestine Action protesters arrested across UK

 The force said a further nine people were arrested for supporting Palestine Action within a separate large-scale march to Whitehall on Saturday by the Palestine Coalition.

-It added that one person was arrested for a racially aggravated public order offence at the march and another person was arrested for breaching Public Order Act conditions.
+It added that one person was arrested for a racially aggravated public order offence at the march and another person was arrested at a counter-protest by Stop the Hate for breaching Public Order Act conditions.

 Saturday’s arrests bring the total number of people arrested since the ban on Palestine Action came into force to more than 200, with more than 72 arrested across the UK last weekend and 29 the week before.